 Recovery from a breast reduction procedure is largely dependent upon the type of surgery that you undergo.
 Obviously, the less surgery you have, the quicker the recovery.
 For most breast reduction surgeries, the recovery is very well tolerated.
 The discomfort women experience is well controlled with pain medication, and frequently, women are able to stop taking prescription medication within a few days.

 You will wake up with tapes along the incisions and in a postoperative surgical bra.
 The bra stays in place until you see me the next day in the office to ensure that you are healing properly.
 Over the next several weeks, we perform routine check up visits with you and eventually change the tapes to keep the incisions protected and minimize and tension at the skin.
 All of my sutures dissolve, and there is no need for stitch removal, minimizing any discomfort you may experience.

 Your breasts will begin to take shape and settle as the scars mature and slowly become less visible fading from a pink color to a thin white line over the course of a year.
 Many of my patients become even more active after surgery noticing that the lack of the excess breast size and weight serves to make them able to pursue many of the activities they were unable or unwilling to undertake prior to surgery.

-Contact my plastic surgery practice in San Diego to schedule your breast reduction consultation.
+Contact my plastic surgery practice to schedule your breast reduction consultation.